zenwalk/feralfilehosting/Feral Wiki/HTTP/Password protect your WWW folder/readme.md

 ~~~
 chmod 600 .htpasswd
 ~~~

-(this will chmod a file by the name of .htpasswd to 600 in our current location, in this case that is ~/private)
+This will chmod a file by the name of .htpasswd to 600 in our current location, in this case that is ~/private

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/HTTP/Password%20protect%20your%20WWW%20folder/12.png)
 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/HTTP/Password%20protect%20your%20WWW%20folder/13.png)